ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

     docker_compose
     connect

-As listed in the preceding output, the three available methods for starting ACP are:
+As indicated in the preceding output, three methods are available for starting ACP:

 - ``direct``: Start ACP directly by providing the path to the ``acp_grpcserver`` executable.
 - ``docker_compose``: Start ACP using Docker Compose.